sindhurajain/CS2103R/contents/workflows.md

 </box>
 <br>

-!!Useful workflows for CS2103T!!
+!!Useful workflows for team projects!!

 1. When an issue or pull request is added to a project, set its status as "Todo".

-This clearly marks new tasks or features that need to be addressed, helping CS2103T team members understand what needs attention and ensures that nothing gets overlooked.
+This clearly marks new tasks or features that need to be addressed, helping team members understand what needs attention and ensures that nothing gets overlooked.

 Team members can quickly